chrobione/node-red-contrib-discord-updated/README.md

 ## Example flows
 - `examples/interactionFollowupLifecycle.json` — shows an end-to-end slash-command response with an ephemeral initial reply, a follow-up message, an edit, and a final clean-up using the new interaction manager actions.
+- `examples/commandWithEphemeral.json` — captures the classic “acknowledge publicly, DM privately” pattern using an ephemeral defer plus a direct message follow-up.
+- `examples/respondingToCommands.json` — demonstrates editing the original reply for message and context-menu interactions while keeping the interaction token alive.

+### Importing an example flow into Node-RED
+1. Open the JSON file in this repository and copy its contents to your clipboard.
+2. In Node-RED, choose *Menu → Import → Clipboard*.
+3. Paste the JSON, click *Import*, and drop the flow into your workspace.
+4. Update the `discord-token` config node with your bot token, then deploy to try the example.

 ## Node groups at a glance (palette labels)
 - **discord · event intake** – `discordMessage`, `discordMember`, `discordReactionManager`, `discordInteraction`, `discordVoiceState`: entry points that emit flow messages when Discord activity happens, from text reactions to voice join/leave notifications.